microsoft/typechat.net/README.md

 ```

 ## Microsoft.TypeChat.SemanticKernel ##
-TypeChat.SemanticKernel provides default bindings for language models, plugins and embeddings to Typechat.NET and TypeChat.NET examples.
+TypeChat.SemanticKernel provides bindings for language models, plugins and embeddings to TypeChat.NET examples.

 TypeChat.SemanticKernel include classes for:
 * **Json Programs for Plugins**: turn registered plugins into **APIs** that Json programs can target.
 See the [Plugins Example](examples/Plugins/Program.cs).
-* Language model and embeddings access: all TypeChat examples use the Semantic Kernel to call models and generate embeddings.
+* Language model and embeddings access using Semantic Kernel.

 # Getting Started